Being a mother is one of the hardest jobs in the world, yet the most rewarding.

 She associates her presence in my life as a reason to be happy.
 It melted my heart.

 And at the same time, I felt proud that I am raising a kind and empathetic human being.
 I silently thank God for the little humans in my life who care for my feelings and are willing to cheer me up when I am sad.

 YOU ALWAYS HAVE COMPANY

 Being a mother means, you are never alone.
-It’s sometimes hard for introvert mothers.
+It’s sometimes hard for introverted mothers.
 But if you learn to set your limits with them, your kids are good company.

 As they grow up, you can share everything with them.
 And there is nothing like indulging in harmless gossiping with your mom, no matter how old you get.
 Anyone else agrees with me?

-The same way kids like to share everything with their mother, mothers also share everything with her children once her kids are older.
+In the same way kids like to share everything with their mothers, mothers also share everything with their children once their kids are older.

 You are less likely to feel lonely and bored because you have them.